bleung9/calendar/README.md

 if that doesn't work:
 rails s -b 0.0.0.0

-To open up a console:
+To open up a console (you can manipulate the database from here if you desire): rails c
-rails c

 To run all tests (run this in the directory that you cloned the repo into, not rails console):